John Eardley Wilmot: Career

 He joined the Midland Circuit and was an advocate at the Derby Assizes.
 Dudley Ryder appointed Wilmot a junior counsel to the Treasury, and in 1753 he was offered promotion to King's Counsel and to serjeant-at-law, but declined and returned to Derbyshire.
 However, in February 1755 he accepted the appointment as a judge of the King's Bench and serjeant-at-law, and was knighted.
 In 1756, he became a Commissioner of the Great Seal and was proposed as Lord Chancellor, but said he didn't want it.
 On 15 March 1757, when he was holding the assizes at Worcester, he narrowly escaped death when the roof of the courthouse collapsed, killing several people and injuring many more.

 William Blackstone, author of the famous Commentaries on the Laws of England (four volumes, 1765–1769) was one of Wilmot's close friends.
 Blackstone wrote to him on 22 February 1766, after the publication of the first volume of the Commentaries: "Sir, Lord Mansfield did me the honour to inform me, that both you and himself had been so obliging as to mark out a few of the many errors, which I am sensible are to be met with in the Book which I lately published.
 Nothing can flatter me so much as that you have thought it worth the pains of such a revisal."

-In August 1766, Wilmot became Chief Justice of the Common Pleas, and in September 1766 joined the Privy Council.
+In August 1766, Wilmot became Chief Justice of the Common Pleas, and in September 1766, he joined the Privy Council.
 In 1770, he again refused appointment as Lord Chancellor, and in January 1771 resigned as Chief Justice.

 In the aftermath of the American Revolutionary War, Wilmot was appointed as a royal commissioner to investigate claims by American Loyalists for compensation for the losses they had suffered as a result of the war.

 He died in London in 1792 and was buried at Berkswell, Warwickshire, a country estate which had been inherited by his wife.

 Portraits

 Portraits of Wilmot include one by Joshua Reynolds, later engraved by Francesco Bartolozzi, another by Dance now at the Thomas Coram Foundation for Children, with a copy in the Royal Courts of Justice, and a third attributed to Joseph Wright of Derby, now in the Inner Temple.

-A handsome posthumous portrait was painted in 1812 by Benjamin West, showing in the background West’s allegorical painting Reception of the American Loyalists in England.
+A handsome posthumous portrait was painted in 1812 by Benjamin West, showing in the background West’s allegorical painting Reception of the American Loyalists by Great Britain in the Year 1783.